Breast Augmentation Scotland

 Breast Augmentation Surgery Scotland

-Ms Lucy Khan and Mr Chris Cartlidge are breast augmentation surgeons who undertake breast implant surgery following a full surgical assessment and careful discussion about your goals.
+Ms Lucy Khan and Mr Chris Cartlidge are breast augmentation surgeons who undertake expert breast implant surgery with secret scars following a full surgical assessment.
 We find out the look you want to achieve.
 At the clinic you will simulate a breast augmentation on your own chest using our breast implant shells.
-You can see and feel your potential implant-augmented breasts in real life, not just on a screen.
+You can see and feel your potential implant-augmented breasts in real life.
+Click for a breast augmentation guide.

 If you are trying to find the top rated breast augmentation surgeons near me, use our website to help you research.
 We only use the highest quality implants, available options include: smooth round, textured round, textured anatomical (teardrop) and soft-touch impleo (this implant is round but the silicone is soft and takes a teardrop shape in the breast).
 B-lite (very lightweight) implants are also available.
 We also undertake fat-transfer breast augmentation (using fat from the tummy and thighs) if suitable.
 It is really important to get a scar that you are happy with and heals well.
 Ms Khan and Mr Cartlidge use the latest techniques to give a small hidden scar in the lower fold of the breast that should heal well.

 Call 0131 467 1450 for an appointment at Dr Nestor’s Medical Cosmetic Centre, Edinburgh.